bbluechip/react-router-site/README.md

 to see project on local host.

-(Some projects may not work poroperly because free api services)
+(Some projects may not work properly because free api services)